-Dissolution of a civil partnership is a legal process to end a civil partnership in England after the relationship between the civil partners has broken down irretrievably.
+Dissolution of a civil partnership is a legal process in England and Wales that ends a civil partnership after the relationship between the civil partners has broken down irretrievably.
 Your civil partnership can be dissolved in England & Wales only after 1 year of registration of your civil partnership.
-An application for civil partnership dissolution in England & Wales is made using application form D8.
+An application for dissolution of a civil partnership in England & Wales is made using application form D8.

 Dissolution lawyers at Premium Solicitors are specialists in dealing with civil partnership dissolution matters.
-Our civil partnership dissolution lawyers possess a wealth of knowledge and experience in matters related to civil partnership dissolution.
+Our civil partnership dissolution lawyers possess a wealth of knowledge and experience in this area.

 - Page Contents